-3.7 CLASSIFICATION REVIEW
+3.9 CLASSIFICATION REVIEW

 A request by an employee for a classification review shall be considered and determined within three (3) months of receipt of such application.
 The employee will be notified in writing of the outcome of the reclassification request.
-Where a reclassification is granted, it will take effect from the date the application was received by Organisational Development.
+Where a reclassification is granted, it will take effect from the date the written application was received by the employee's People Leader.

-3.8 TRAINING OUTSIDE NORMAL WORKING HOURS
+3.10 TRAINING OUTSIDE NORMAL WORK HOURS

-- 1. Wherever possible, mandatory training programs will be conducted at times convenient for individuals, groups and Council, depending upon the training requirement and program availability. - As a means of enabling greater flexibility in the provision of training opportunities, training programs may be conducted outside normal working hours.
-Sessions may be held on a Saturday between the hours of 9.00am and 4.30pm or on weekday evenings Monday to Friday outside normal working hours. - 3.
+- 1. Wherever possible mandatory training programs will be conducted at times convenient for individuals, groups and Council, depending upon the training requirement and program availability. - 2.
+As a means of enabling greater flexibility in the provision of training opportunities, training programs may be conducted outside normal working hours.
+Sessions may be held on a Saturday between the hours of 9.00 am and 4.30 pm or on weekday evenings Monday to Friday outside normal working hours. - 3.
 A minimum of one month's notice will be provided prior to any training programme being conducted during these times. - 4.
-Where possible, flexible options (i.e. more than one opportunity to attend a programme) will be provided.
+Where possible, flexible options, i.e. more than one opportunity to attend a programme, will be provided.
 No employee will be required to attend any more than an aggregate of 22 hours of this type of training in any one year. - 5.
 Payment will be at ordinary time.
 Reasonable child care expenses, when required, will be met by Council.